Billy Walker: EV Expresses Sympathies to Family and Friends of Country Music Legend

 After a benefit concert in Kansas City, Walker received an urgent call to return home.
 Hawkshaw Hawkins overheard Billy’s dilemma and handed him his plane ticket, Hawkshaw said, “Here kid, you take this ticket and you get on that plane and you be Hawkshaw Hawkins, I’ll fly home with Patsy and the others.“

 Later a small private plane would crash just 30 minutes from its final destination.
 Hawkshaw Hawkins, Randy Hughes, Cowboy Copas and Patsy Cline were dead.
 Walker had no idea that the plane ticket he received that day would literally save his life.
 For years Walker carried a wound so deep that he couldn’t speak over the loss of his friends.
-Until one day he realized the greatest tribute he could give to his friends was to sing.
+Until one day he realised the greatest tribute he could give to his friends was to sing.

 His million seller “Charlie’s Shoes“ was selected as one of The Top 100 Hot Country Singles of All Time.